-To help maximize its employees' efficiency in carrying out their respective job duties, the City of Tontitown provides various information and technology resources such as email, computers, software/ computer applications, networks, the Internet, the intranet, facsimile machines, cell phones, pagers, and other wireless communication devices and voicemail systems.
-Please remember that these tools are city property and must be used in a manner that reflects positively on the city and all who work here.
-Occasional, limited personal use of these resources is permitted, but should not interfere with your work performance, or the work performance of your colleagues.
+The occasional, limited personal use of technology resources is permitted, but should not interfere with your work performance, or the work performance of your colleagues.
 Employees, however, should have no expectation of privacy as to their use of city property.
 The city has the right to access and monitor any and all messages and files on electronic equipment owned by it and will do so as deemed necessary and appropriate.
 Employees will be held accountable for all usage of their systems and shall keep their keywords and passwords confidential to protect their assigned equipment and their files from misuse.
-Employees shall not access or copy software of data belonging to others or to the city.
-Reading another employee's files is prohibited unless authorized by the department head.
+Employees shall not access or copy software or data belonging to others or to the city.
+Reading another employee's files is prohibited unless authorized by the employee's department head.
 Employees shall not transport software or data provided by the city to another computer site without prior authorization from the department responsible for the data.
 The city will not tolerate inappropriate or illegal use of these assets and reserves the right to take appropriate disciplinary actions, as needed, up to and including termination of employment.
-Such inappropriate use of these resources can include, but is not limited to, the following: